Kansas Speedway

-Kansas Speedway (formerly known as Kansas International Speedway in initial planning and construction stages) is a 1.500 mi tri-oval intermediate speedway in Kansas City, Kansas.
+Kansas Speedway (formerly known as Kansas International Speedway in initial planning and construction stages) is a 1.500 mi tri-oval intermediate speedway in Kansas City, Kansas, United States.
 The track, since its inaugural season of racing in 2001, has hosted a variety of racing series, including NASCAR, IndyCar, and the IMSA SportsCar Championship.
 The track has a 48,000-seat capacity as of 2019.
 Within oval exists an infield road course that is used with the oval to make a "roval".
 The Speedway is adjacent to the Hollywood Casino, which opened in 2012 and is a joint venture by Penn Entertainment and the track.
 The venue is currently owned by NASCAR and is led by track president Patrick Warren.

 As part of the construction boom of oval tracks in the 1990s, the International Speedway Corporation (ISC) sought to build a track in the Midwest.
 In 1997, ISC announced plans to build a track in the Kansas City metropolitan area, eventually building it in Wyandotte County, Kansas.
 Although the track was scheduled to open in 2000, the track faced multiple lawsuits by homeowners who lived in the area, pushing its construction back by months and delaying its opening to 2001.
 Since 2001, the track has remained in some form within the NASCAR calendar.